-- In open rhinoplasty, the nasal skin is lifted during the operation and the surgeon has good control over and access to the nasal structure, whereas the skin is not lifted in closed rhinoplasty, hence the limited visibility and maneuverability.
+- In open rhinoplasty, the nasal skin is lifted during the operation and the surgeon has ample access to the nasal structure.
+In closed rhinoplasty, however, the skin is less likely to be lifted, hence the limited visibility and maneuverability.

 - Open rhinoplasty is the preferred method for patients who need extensive modification to their nose.